A united response to a global problem

 Digital coding technology helps governments ensure that all taxes and duties are paid on our products, while sophisticated identifiers on packs allow consumers and authorities to validate a product’s authenticity.

 Track and trace (T&T) technology allows us to track the forward movement of our products through our supply chain.
-If a product is seized by customs or enquired about by the authorities, we can trace it backwards and determine the point at which the product may have left the legitimate supply chain.
+If a product is seized by customs or enquired about by authorities, we can trace it backwards and determine the point at which the product may have left the legitimate supply chain.

 The successful implementation of T&T technology means that we can comply with a Co-operation Agreement (EUCA) to fight illicit trade that the Group signed with the European Union in July 2010.
+The European Union and other regulators have passed legislation to mandate the use of T&T technology, a trend that will now accelerate with entry to the World Health Organization’s Illicit Trade Protocol.

 The general public is often unaware of the wider impacts of the illegal cigarette trade, so we also work to raise awareness and remind people that illegal tobacco is not a victimless crime, such as through our short film on the issue: ‘This is The Man’.